Linux

 ssh -i ~/.ssh/router-admin [email protected]

-6. Add to SSH configuration file
+6. Create the SSH configuration file

 If you do not want to type ssh -i ~/.ssh/router-admin [email protected]